Pythian and NoCOUG Announce the Third International SQL Challenge

 Bookmark the location and check the challenge at 9am, or risk being late to the party.
 And speaking of parties… In this challenge, the Wicked Witch of the West needs help in creating a magic spell to ensure that the Third Annual Witching & Wizarding Ball is a grand success.

 The winner will receive the August Order of the Wooden Pretzel in keeping with the Steven Feuerstein’s observation that “some people can perform seeming miracles with straight SQL, but the statements end up looking like pretzels created by somebody who is experimenting with hallucinogens.”

 In recognition that SQL is not the only language in which enterprising developers can create pretzels on hallucinogens, the challenge is also open to NoSQL solutions.
-In which case we will want to see creative use of non-relational data models.
+In this case, we will want to see creative use of non-relational data models.
 The inclusion of NoSQL can also be attributed to the fact that one of the judges is a big fan of NoSQL databases.
-I’m a very un-biased judge, btw, and can only be bribed with the finest scotch.
+I’m a very unbiased judge, by the way, and can only be bribed with the finest scotch.

-One comment on “Pythian and NoCOUG Announce: The Third International SQL Challenge”
+One Response to “Pythian and NoCOUG Announce the Third International SQL Challenge”